dndubins/ATtiny85/CustomPWM/README.md

 Unfortunately, since the Arduino Playground shut their doors as a Wiki and became a website, I have nowhere particularly great to post this code.
 So, I'm posting it here!

 The ATtiny85 is an awesome little MCU that I fell in like with.
 One of the things that plague me is how to generate my own PWM frequencies, because you need to do this sometimes.
 In this case, I needed to generate a reference frequency so that I could calibrate the internal 8MHz clock, because it was quite frankly horrible in terms of accuracy.
 I wanted a good enough accuracy so that over the course of the day, perhaps I lost a minute or two at most.
-This led me down a rabbit hole of realizing that the timers of the ATtiny85 were not the same as the ATmega328p.
+This led me down a rabbit hole after realizing that the registers to control the ATtiny85 timers were not the same as the ATmega328p.
 Why should they be?!?
 A while ago, I posted a guide to FastPWM for the ATmega328p here:

 https://playground.arduino.cc/Code/FastPWM/